molecularmachinist/functional_sampling_tool/README.md

 #### Multiple starting structure

-If you want to have multiple different starting points, or even different starting points for each repetition this is now possible.
-All pdb/gro/xtc files in the same dir as `initial_struct`, matching `<name>*.<suffix>` (where `<name>` is the name of the initial structure without file ending), excluding `initial_struct`, will be used as starting frames.

-For example, you can set `initial_struct="initial/start.gro"`, make the folder "initial" and include gro files named `start.gro`,`start01.gro`,`start02.gro`,...,`start16.gro` to have 16 different frames. "start.gro" will be used for making all selections and as astructure file during and after initialization.
-The rest will only be used during initialization as the starting structures.
-For the same effect you can also have just `start.gro` and a single xtc file as `start.xtc` with 16 frames.

-The frames will be read in alphabetic order, `pdb` files before `gro`, and `gro` files before `xtc`.
-If there are in total more frames than repetitions, a warning will be produced and the N first frames will be used (for N repetitions).
-If there are less frames than repetitions, they will be read in order and filled in "round robin" fashion (e.g.for three frames and 8 repetitions, the repetiton starting points would be [1,2,3,1,2,3,1,2]).

-**Remember** that you do always need the `initial_struct` to be used as a structure file, and it will only be used as a starting structure, if it is the only one found.
-If you have three gro files under `initial`: `start.gro`, `start1.gro`, `start2.gro`, this will be counted as two starting frames, the first from `start1.gro` and second from `start2.gro`.
-If the `initial_struct` is the only file found, then it will be used as the only frame.
+If you want to have multiple different starting points, you can specify `initial_struct` in the config as a list of filenames.
+The first one will be used only as a topology and a reference structure, while the rest will only be used as starting points for the initial epoch.
+The repetitions will be started in the order the files are listed, iterating over all frames in each one.
+If more frames than repetitons are found, a warning will be raised.
+If there are less frames than repetitions, the iteration is simply started from beginning as many times as needed.

+The `init` command makes a similar `origin.txt` file as the `choose` command, so you can check where the initial frame for each rep came from.
+The epoch will always be zero, the "rep" will be the index of the file in `initial_struct`.
+The function value is not yet calculated in the initialisation, so it will only be nan.

 #### Using the MDAnalysis selection objects in the calculation of the function